 Italy is an interesting case study for the analysis of the displacement effect of C-light liberalization on the illegal drug market.
 Indeed, Italy has historically been pervaded by the presence of organized crime, with four main criminal organizations born in the southern regions (Camorra in Campania, Sacra Corona Unita in Apulia, 'Ndrangheta in Calabria, and Stidda and Mafia in Sicily) but operating in the entire Italian territory.
 Drug trafficking is the most significant activity pursued by these organizations and is often jointly run with other international criminal organizations.
 Illegal revenue from the consumption of drugs accounts for 14.2 billion euros in Italy alone.
-The market of cannabis-derived drugs represents roughly 91.4% of the entire market of illegal drugs, corresponding to around 3.5 billion euros (DNA 2017).
+The market of cannabis-derived drugs represents roughly 91.4% of the entire market of illegal drugs and it is estimated in around 3.5 billions of euro.